Milwaukee area dentist Dr. Tony Cigno explains the proper dental emergency protocol and emergency dental treatment following a knocked out tooth.

 The good news, he adds however, is that a knocked-out tooth isn’t necessarily lost for good if you know what to do.

 He goes on to share how with your own tooth, if it can be saved, the bone can possibly re-attach to the root.
+That's why emergency dental treatment must be done right.
 Although, this possibility, he notes, is more common with children but is not impossible in adult cases either.
 On the other hand, only permanent tooth should generally be implanted.

 In the remainder of the article, Dr. Cigno shares what you need to know or do to save a tooth that’s been knocked out.
 Key, of course, he stresses, is that you need to get to the dentist as quickly as possible.
 Ideally, within thirty minutes.
 Thus, acting fast is critical and that is what makes the information the remainder of the article provides so critical.